OlegKolesnikovCode/Clinical-Research-App/README.md

 * **The Proof:** Querying the DB shows **zero records**.
 No "Partial Participant" exists, eliminating the need for manual data cleanup.

 ---
+🎯 This Project Demonstrates
+Defensive Schema Design: Utilizing Prisma attributes to enforce business logic at the data layer.

+Transactional Rigor: Using ACID transactions to handle complex, multi-step operations.

+Clinical Domain Awareness: Solving for "uniqueness" and "time-drift," which are high-stakes issues in research data.

+One-Line Positioning: A clinical workflow system where correctness is enforced by constraints and transactions—not by trusting application code alone.

 ### 🛠️ Source-of-Truth Constraint (Prisma)